 The lack of Bluetooth connectivity plagues the Sonos family with many in the discussion boards and community venting their frustration at the company for choosing to leave something as common as Bluetooth and AirPlay compatibility out of their speakers.

-Being able to connect via Bluetooth or AirPlay allows the sound system to be used for games and apps such as YouTube.
+Being able to connect via Bluetooth allows the sound system to be used for games and apps such as YouTube.
 Companies like Samsung, Bose, LG and Naim include Bluetooth support as standard.

 Sonos is able to wirelessly play your iTunes® music, direct from your iPhone®, iPad® or iPod touch®, to any room in your home via the Controller app but having Bluetooth connectivity does go beyond that.

 So if you have considerable investment in a Sonos multi-room system already and not looking to ‘rip’ it up and start again, here are a couple of options for you to add Bluetooth connectivity to the system.